divblox/divblox.github.io/advanced-training-exercise.md

 }
 ```

-Now that we have prepared our file uploader, let us dig into the actual `Note` CRUD.
-FIrstly, we want to follow a similar approach as with the `Ticket` and `Category` create CRUD components, whereby the initial create only requires limited fields, after which you are navigated to the update component to complete the process.
+Now that we have prepared our file uploader, let's dig into the actual `Note` CRUD.
+Firstly, we want to follow a similar approach as with the `Ticket` and `Category` create CRUD components,
+whereby the initial create only requires limited fields, after which you are navigated to the update component to complete the process.
 We do this by shifting the 'note_created' case of the `eventTriggered()` function in the 'note_crud' component to above the 'note_clicked' case, as before.

 We can then add the two buttons we want via the component builder.
 These are:

 -   A modal popup housing the custom file uploader
 -   A download link, appearing only when there is actually an attachment.

 First, we add a row with two columns in the update component.
-We then add the modal using the component builder, and change relevant text and button text as well as make the modal button have classes 'fullwidth' and 'btn-link'.
+We then add the modal using the component builder, and change relevant text and button text as well as make the modal button have classes
+'fullwidth' and 'btn-link'.

-NOw, in the javascript, we firstly make sure that the modal will alwasy be closed until clicked by adding a line of code to hide the modal in the component's reset function.
+Now, in the javascript, we firstly make sure that the modal will alwasy be closed until clicked by adding a line of code
+to hide the modal in the component's reset function.

+{VIDEO HERE PLEASE}

 ```js
 reset(inputs,propagate) {